maciejskorski/software_engineering/_sources/uml_modelling.md

 UML diagrams can be created by many tools.
 Those into graphic design may like drawing tools like [diagrams.net](https://www.diagrams.net/), while developers should appreciate diagrams created from concise markup descriptions via [PlantUML](https://plantuml.com/) or [Mermaid](https://mermaid.js.org/).
+It is worth looking into examples shared online, in particular on https://real-world-plantuml.com/.

 As an exmple, let's model an educational game which challenges users with questions about coding practices based on Github repositories.